ibm-cloud-docs/sell/service-metering-integration.md

 #### Standard Max
 {: #standard-max-usage}

-The following table provides information about how to calculate the maximum monthly usage.
+See the following table for information about how to calculate the maximum monthly usage.

 Formula: MAX(usages)